JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 Rachel’s estimation.”

 “I can’t deny,” I said, “that the plan you propose meets the difficulty in a way that is very daring, and very ingenious, and very new.
-But—-”
+But—”

 “But you have an objection to make?”